Search

 📱 Steps for the negotiator:

-1. At the end of the meeting, tactfully offer the photo:
+1. At the end of the meeting, tactfully suggest taking a photo:

 • Phone number